awsdocs/amazon-ec2-user-guide/doc_source/sriov-networking.md

 **Important**
 If during the update process, you are prompted to install `grub`, use `/dev/xvda` to install `grub` onto, and then choose to keep the current version of `/boot/grub/menu.lst`\.

-1. Install the dkms package so that your `ixgbevf` module is rebuilt every time your kernel is updated\.
+1. <a name="ixgbevf_start_step"></a>Install the dkms package so that your `ixgbevf` module is rebuilt every time your kernel is updated\.

    ```
    ubuntu:~$ sudo apt-get install -y dkms
    ```

-1. Download the source of the `ixgbevf` module appropriate for the kernel version of your instance from Sourceforge at [http://sourceforge\.net/projects/e1000/files/ixgbevf%20stable/](http://sourceforge.net/projects/e1000/files/ixgbevf%20stable/); for example:
+1. Download the source of the `ixgbevf` module appropriate for the kernel version of your instance from Sourceforge at [https://sourceforge\.net/projects/e1000/files/ixgbevf%20stable/](https://sourceforge.net/projects/e1000/files/ixgbevf%20stable/); for example:

    ```
-   ubuntu:~$ wget "sourceforge.net/projects/e1000/files/ixgbevf stable/4.3.3/ixgbevf-4.3.3.tar.gz"
+   ubuntu:~$ wget "https://sourceforge.net/projects/e1000/files/ixgbevf stable/4.3.3/ixgbevf-4.3.3.tar.gz"
    ```
 **Note**
 Use the `uname -r` command to get the kernel version for your instance\.